 Implementation of the HNSW index

 SurrealDB 1.5.0 brings an exciting update to our indexing capabilities with the implementation of the HNSW algorithm.
-Known for its speed and efficiency in handling approximate nearest neighbor searches, HNSW is now part of our in-memory operations.
+Known for its speed and efficiency in handling approximate nearest neighbour searches, HNSW is now part of our in-memory operations.

 Define an HNSW index on the field point